 -Phenomenal characterization and storytelling

--Seita being more sympathetic than intended from the original author
+-Seita is more sympathetic than intended by the original author

 -Can be way too depressing for a good portion of viewers